Antônio Carlos de Mariz e Barros: Paraguayan War and death

-From 10:00 in the morning until 16:00 in the afternoon, Tamandaré fired alternately at the fort and at the Paraguayans on the beaches, without major damage to the vessel or casualties in the Brazilian crew.
+From 10:00 until 16:00, Tamandaré fired alternately at the fort and at the Paraguayans on the beaches, without major damage to the vessel or casualties in the Brazilian crew.
 However, when the battleship returned to its place in the line of battle, a shot from the fort hit one of the chains that protected one of the portholes, penetrating the casemate and damaging the vessel.
 34 men were injured or killed in the explosion resulting from the shot, among which were the ship's chief mate, 1st lieutenant Vassimon, commissioner Acioli, clerk Alboim and ten enlisted men; commander Mariz e Barros, 1st lieutenant Silveira and four sailors; the 2nd lieutenants José Vitor de Lamare and Dionísio Manhães Barreto.

 According to reports, Mariz e Barros had "the left leg separated from the thigh at the joint, all the tendons and nerves distended and ruptured, and the bone fragments of the condyles of the femur attached to the tissues".
 Another report said that, after being hit and verifying that the leg was still "uselessly" attached to the body, he ripped it off with his own hands as if he were just removing his boot.
 These injuries led to an amputation of his leg during which he smoked a cigar without showing any signs of pain or moaning, after refusing chloroform.
 At midnight of that day, convinced that he would die, he sent a message to his father through the doctor who was treating him that he "always knew how to honor his name".
 Mariz e Barros died at 1 am on 28 March at the age of 31, with Dionísio Manhães Barreto assuming command of the vessel.